 People retell the Sully case as instinct because instinct flatters leaders.
 The official account is less romantic and more useful.
 The NTSB report on the ditching of US Airways Flight 1549 records a crew working in sequence after the bird strike, attempting restart, discussing diversion options with air traffic control, and revising what the decision rested on as height disappeared.

 The line that matters comes late, with the aircraft at about 200 feet and the Hudson now the live option.
 Captain Sullenberger still asks the co-pilot, "Got any ideas?"
 That is not hesitation.
-It is a leader keeping the channel open until the very end.
+It is a leader keeping the channel open until the last responsible moment.
 The answer, "Actually no", is useful because it closes the loop honestly.

 I use this case because it strips the romance out of leaders deciding under pressure.
 The timescale was savage.
 The work was ordinary.
 That is the useful part.
 If you want a cleaner phrase, this is what decision making for leaders looks like when vanity has been forced out of the cockpit.